 Nailah Franklin was 28-years-old when she went missing in September 2007.
 Ten days later, a police officer found her naked, asphyxiated body behind a vacant video store in Calumet City, Illinois, a suburb of Chicago.
 The store belonged to her ex-boyfriend Reginald Potts’ brother-in-law, Mahmoud El Skeikh, who gave Potts a key since Potts was then in real estate and El Skeikh had hoped to turn the property into a strip mall.

 Potts was arrested for the murder of Franklin.
 After a delay of eight years, Potts had his trial (he insisted on representing himself until a judge assigned a public defender to him) and a jury found him guilty.
-There was no physical evidence linking Potts to Franklin’s death but the Cook County State’s Attorney introduced Potts' history of domestic violence.
-Potts, who was sentenced to life in prison, says he's innocent.
-"I liked the way my life was going.
-I would not have thrown that away," Potts said.
-"I stand before you, and I say that I am innocent."
-Dateline NBC will air its investigative report on March 18 at 10pm.The BEST SALES on Amazon NOW ]
+There was no physical evidence linking Potts to Franklin’s death but the Cook County State’s Attorney introduced Potts’ history of domestic violence.
+Potts, who was sentenced to life in prison, says he’s innocent.
+“I liked the way my life was going.
+I would not have thrown that away,” Potts said.
+“I stand before you, and I say that I am innocent.”
+Dateline NBC will air its investigative report on March 18 at 10pm.Up to 70% off on Hottest Amazon Deals]